 Narrative art tells a story.

-The process centers people as the experts of their own lives and believes that problems are separate from people – that we have many skills, abilities and values to reduce the influence of the challenges we face in our lives.
+The process centers you as the expert of your own life, acknowledging that you have many skills, abilities and values to reduce the influence of the challenges you face.

-Through guided activities such as writing, journalling, or painting, clay modelling and other forms of artistic expressions, you are encouraged to connect with your stories in new ways, gaining insight, self awareness, and emotional release.
-This process helps people reframe difficult experiences, find new perspectives and unlock creative pathways for healing and growth.
+Through guided arts activities such as drawing, journalling, painting, clay modeling, videos, writing, reading, music and other forms of artistic expressions, you are encouraged to connect with your stories in new ways, gaining insight, self awareness, compassion and emotional release.
+This creative process offers people tools to reframe difficult experiences, find new perspectives and reconstruct stronger life narratives.

 ABOUT

-She holds a Doctor of Philosophy with a specialisation in indigenous narrative studies from the Faculty of Science at the University of Cape Town, a Masters of Arts in Fine Art (UCT) and BA in Drama and Literature (UCT).
-She holds certificates in a range of healing modalities, including Cognitive Behavioural Therapy from the Applied College of Psychology in the UK and Narrative Therapy from the Dulwich Centre in Australia.
+Dr Marlene Winberg holds a Doctor of Philosophy with a specialisation in the narrative arts from the Faculty of Science at the University of Cape Town, a Masters of Arts in Fine Art (UCT) and BA in Drama and Literature (UCT).
+She holds certificates in a range of healing modalities, including Cognitive Behavioural Therapy from the Applied College of Psychology in the UK, Clinical Hypnosis and Narrative Therapy from the Dulwich Centre in Australia.

-She is the author of several books on the narrative arts, healing and indigenous knowledge.
-Her private and online practice is based in Kalk Bay, an urban fishing village in Cape Town.
+She is the author of several books on the integration of the narrative arts, healing and indigenous knowledge.

-A 90-minute in-person session provides a holistic healing experience with narrative arts therapy.
-It includes the course guide book for continued self-guided healing, and audiovisual resources for further exploration of narrative arts therapy.
+A 90-minute in-person session provides an in-depth experience with narrative arts therapy.
+It includes the course guide book for continued self-guided healing, and digital resources for further exploration of narrative arts therapy.

 Online therapy is increasingly popular due to its privacy, autonomy, and the ability to choose a preferred environment.
 Teenagers find it effective and less stigmatising, as they can do therapy in their own home.
 It is also more affordable.